What is Bastille Day?

 Why is Bastille Day important?

-Bastille Day marks the turning point of the French Revolution and symbolizes a growth of power amongst the common people who eventually lead an uprising against the feudal system.
+Bastille Day marks the turning point of the French Revolution and symbolises a growth of power amongst the common people who eventually lead an uprising against the feudal system.

 This led to the full recognition of democracy and liberty in the rights of law through the Declaration of Rights of Man and the initiation of a constitutional monarchy.
 And the Women’s March, where 7,000 women marched to Versailles to petition against the poor economic situation and for King Louis to move to Paris.